Hadryan/music-genre-classification-10/Project_Report.md

 #### 6.4 Conclusion:

 It is very interesting to note how clustering can help identify special cases even when not used for the purpose of classification specifically.
 Our k-means model if used for identifying which cluster test data may fall into is definitely not a good model.
 It gives an accuracy of approximately 7%, which although better than random case probability, is much lower than our above classification models.
 However, our k-means model helps identify various other parts of the genre classification.
 Using clustering, we were able to identify which genres may overlap and overshadow the others.
 It would also help to note that there are more features which may help in improving the clustering of these overlapped genres.
 Features such as danceability, pitch, etc can also help but were not used here due to unavailability for the studied tracks.

+### Conclusion and Future Work

+Performance varied with different models but we observed some similar trends.
+E.g. across all classification results pop was the misclassified more than any other genre by around 15-20%.
+In classification, we observed how there were no true clusters for Electronic, Experimental and International genres, this may explain why the accuracy fo 'Electronic' and 'Experimental' classes was below average accuracy but 'International' class performed well there.

+We also had some other features available to us which included 'danceability', 'pitch', etc from Echonest(now known as Spotify), but we were unable to use them as they were only available for roughly 1300 of the 8000 tracks in our dataset.
+In the future we can explore how these features affect our classification approach.
+Also, it will be good to use some advanced deep learning models for the classification task.

 ### References
 1. https://www.loc.gov/item/2018655052